Zanzibarr/notify2/docs/troubleshooting.md

     ```

 3.  **Specify a custom configuration path:**
-    If your `config.json` is located elsewhere, you can tell Notify2 where to find it using the `--config-path` option:
+    If your `config.json` is located elsewhere, you can tell Notify2 where to find it using the `--config` option:
     ```bash
     notify2 send "Hello" --config /path/to/your/custom_config.json
     ```